Electrical safety in dwellings

 - Oil Firing Technical Association for the Petroleum Industry Ltd (OFTEC).

-For more information see competent person schemes of GOV.UK website.
+For more information see the competent person scheme on the GOV.UK website.

 Part P website: www.elecsa.co.uk